SupTarr/Django-chanrider/README.md

-# Python Django Template
+# Python Django Chanrider

 ## About The Project

-This project was completed as part of `Writing your first Django app` form `Django documentation`.
-I am tasked to make full use of Django and Python knowledge and its accompanying documentation to create an APIs for polls and vote.
+This project was completed as part of `Writing your first Django app` form `Zinglecode`.
+I am tasked to make full use of Django and Python knowledge and its accompanying documentation to create an website for sale ice cream.

 ## Technologies

 This project was created with:

+- HTML5
+- CSS3
+- Bootstrap5
 - Python
 - Django
 - PostgreSQL